-Another gap relates to the services offered to trafficked persons.
-Critics point out that temporary resident permits and ad hoc NGO involvement are not enough - comprehensive services must be systematically offered to trafficked persons.
-A report (31) released by the Department of Justice notes that trafficked persons have varying experiences and needs, but that these needs generally include protection services (police or witness protection similar to that offered to victims of domestic violence); shelter (emergency shelter, assisted living, or independent housing); health services (short, medium term or long term - including access to public health care, mental health care, detoxification and addiction recovery services); long-term counseling; and economic services (access to welfare, employment, access to education and skill development, language training).
+offered to victims of domestic violence); shelter (emergency shelter, assisted living, or independent housing); health services (short, medium term or long term - including access to public health care, mental health care, detoxification and addiction recovery services); long-term counselling; and economic services (access to welfare, employment, access to education and skill development, language training).
 As noted earlier, most of these services are offered at the provincial level in Canada, and accordingly exist at uneven levels across the country.
 Agencies that provide assistance to trafficked persons include those that focus on issues of poverty, the needs of immigrants, and female victims of various types of abuse and violence.
 Trafficked persons are referred to these agencies through settlement services, prison advocates, women's organizations and Aboriginal leaders.
 However, the Department of Justice report noted that lack of funding for such organizations remains a significant obstacle.

 Due to issues of jurisdiction and practical complexity, another often neglected aspect of any victim protection scheme is the safe return of trafficked persons to their home or country of origin.
 Individuals returning home can face a wide variety of emotional and physical obstacles, ranging from ostracism in the home community (particularly for individuals involved in the sex trade) and threats from traffickers, to a mere repeat of the conditions of poverty that led to the initial need to leave.
 Advocates argue that ensuring the safe return of trafficked persons must involve an organized mechanism to oversee return and reintegration, possibly through the involvement of an NGO or an international organization such as the International Organization for Migration.
 These advocates also point to the need for retraining programs in order to facilitate this process by providing trafficked persons with viable alternatives.
 Such initiatives would go some way toward ensuring that the trafficking problem does not simply become a "revolving door" in which individuals again fall into the hands of traffickers or again seek a means of escaping oppressive conditions in the home community.
-(32)
+(34)